Serioxo/Serioxo/README.md

 - 👋 Hi, I’m Serio or also known as Jakub
 - I’m interested in: Software Development and Game Development
-- I’m currently learning: C/C#, JavaScript and Python
+- Languages i’m currently learning: C# and JavaScript
+- Frameworks i'm currently learning: Astro
 - 📫 How to reach me: Discord: Serio#3738, Email: Jakubmigac16@gmail.com